 Fixed Aids to Navigation

-Fixed Aids to Navigation is static and their use is closely comparable with the use of retroreflective materials for road sign and marking for traffic.
+Fixed Aids to Navigation is static and their use is closely comparable with the use of retroreflective materials for road signs and marking for traffic.

 Therefore, use of retroreflective material and estimation of range can be more detailed and effective compared to floating aids with continually movements and continually observer geometry.